Martin Palumbo

-Martin Njøten Palumbo (born 5 March 2002) is a Norwegian professional footballer who plays as a midfielder for club Avellino.
+Martin Njøten Palumbo (born 5 March 2002) is a professional footballer who plays as a midfielder for club Avellino.
 Palumbo has represented both Norway and Italy internationally at youth level.

 Club career

-On 2011 he joined the Udinese's youth system.
+In 2011, Palumbo joined Udinese's youth system.
 He made his professional debut for the club on 2 August 2020 against Sassuolo.
-Five days later he extended his contract for Udinese until 2025.
-On 27 August 2021, Palumbo was loaned to Juventus U23 with option to buy.
-On 12 September, Palumbo debuted for Juventus U23 in a 1–0 defeat against Pro Patria.
-On 16 May 2022, he was first called up by the first team for a home match against Lazio, where he made his debut as a substitute.
-On 18 June, Juventus decided not to exercise the option to buy.
-However, on 1 September, he returned to Juventus U23, who had changed their name to Juventus Next Gen on 26 August.
+Five days later, he extended his contract with Udinese until 2025.
+On 27 August 2021, Palumbo joined Juventus' U23 squad on loan with an option to buy.
+On 12 September, Palumbo debuted for Juve U23s in a 1–0 defeat against Pro Patria.
+On 16 May 2022, he was called up to the first team for a home match against Lazio, where he made his debut as a substitute.
+On 18 June, Juventus decided not to exercise their option to buy.
+However, on 1 September, he returned to Juventus U23s, who had changed their name to Juventus Next Gen on 26 August.

 On 21 January 2025, Palumbo joined Serie C club Avellino on loan with a conditional obligation to buy, with whom he signed a contract until 2028.

 International career

-Palumbo was born in Norway to an Italian father and Norwegian mother, and moved to Italy at the age of three.
-He has both passports, and has represented both countries as a youth international.
+Palumbo was born in Norway to an Italian father and a Norwegian mother, and moved to Italy at the age of three.
+He holds both Norwegian and Italian passports and has represented both countries as a youth international.